yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/prerequisites/kubernetes.md

 ## Prepare the cluster

-The minimum versions for your Kubernetes clusters and Helm chart are as follows:
+The minimum version for a Kubernetes cluster and Helm chart are as follows:

 - Kubernetes 1.22
 - Helm 3.11.3